Bracebridge History, Family Crest & Coats of Arms

 Important Dates for the Bracebridge family

 This web page shows only a small excerpt of our Bracebridge research.
-Another 72 words (5 lines of text) are included under the topic Early Bracebridge History in all our PDF Extended History products and printed products wherever possible.
+Another 72 words (5 lines of text) covering the years 1428, 1428, 1590, 1547, 1553, 1558 and 1562 are included under the topic Early Bracebridge History in all our PDF Extended History products and printed products wherever possible.

 Bracebridge Spelling Variations

 Bracebridge has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Bracebridge have been found, including Bracebridge, Bracebrigg, Brasbridge and others.